tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/remove-java-runtimes/remove-java-runtimes.md

 In this lab, you will:

-* Create a Delete Java Runtime Work Request using the Java Management Service console interface
+* Create a Delete Java Runtime Work Request using the Java Management Service console interface.
-* Verify Java Runtime deletion
+* Verify Java Runtime deletion.

 ### Prerequisites

 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
 * You are using an Oracle Linux image or Windows OS on your Managed Instance for this workshop.
-* Access to the cloud environment and resources configured in Lab 1.
+* Access to the cloud environment and resources configured in [Lab 1](?lab=set-up-and-enable-lcm-on-jms).

 ## Task 1: Submit Delete Java Runtime Work Request